morabah/health-7/src/done_prompt.md

 - Complete reference for project architecture and design decisions

 This update makes PROJECT_REFERENCE.md a truly comprehensive single source of truth for the entire project, ensuring all key aspects of the system are properly documented.

+# Advanced Performance Optimizations

+## Implementation Summary

+We've implemented a comprehensive set of performance optimizations throughout the application focusing on several key areas:

+### 1. Lazy-Loaded Doctor Search Component
+- Created a new `DoctorSearchResults.tsx` component with React.memo optimization
+- Implemented data prefetching on hover for doctor profiles and time slots
+- Added intelligent caching with TTL control

+### 2. Enhanced Lazy Loading System
+- Improved `lazyLoadUtils.tsx` with error boundaries and performance tracking
+- Added configurable minimum loading times to prevent UI flicker
+- Built-in error fallback components and performance monitoring

+### 3. Optimized Appointment Booking Flow
+- Created `bookingApi.ts` with enhanced caching and retry logic
+- Implemented prefetching of adjacent dates for better UX
+- Added performance measurement throughout the booking flow

+### 4. Fixed Performance Monitoring
+- Fixed the `performanceMetrics.ts` JSX error
+- Enhanced component tracking with proper React integration

+### 5. Updated Documentation
+- Updated the `PROJECT_REFERENCE.md` file with detailed performance optimization information

+These optimizations significantly improve the application's performance and user experience by reducing API calls, improving data access speed, and creating a more responsive UI especially for data-intensive operations like doctor search and appointment booking.

+## Technical Improvements

+1. **Multi-Level Caching**
+   - Memory cache with configurable TTL
+   - React Query integration for persistent caching
+   - Cache priority and eviction policies

+2. **Intelligent Prefetching**
+   - Mouse hover triggered prefetching
+   - Adjacent date prefetching for appointment booking
+   - Component prefetching for anticipated navigation

+3. **Performance Monitoring**
+   - Render time tracking
+   - Operation duration measurement
+   - Slow operation detection and logging

+4. **Retry & Error Handling**
+   - Exponential backoff for transient failures
+   - Error boundaries for better UX during failures
+   - Type-safe error tracking

+The optimizations focus on high-traffic areas of the application, particularly doctor search and appointment booking, which are critical to user satisfaction and application performance.

+## Components/Files Created
+- `src/components/doctors/DoctorSearchResults.tsx` - New optimized doctor search component
+- `src/lib/lazyLoadUtils.tsx` - Enhanced lazy loading with error boundaries
+- `src/lib/bookingApi.ts` - Optimized booking API with prefetching and retry
+- `src/components/LazyComponents.tsx` - Updated with new lazy components

+## Performance Optimization Implementation Checklist

+- [x] Created optimized doctor search component with lazy loading
+- [x] Enhanced lazy loading utilities with error boundaries
+- [x] Implemented optimized booking API with prefetching
+- [x] Fixed performance metrics JSX error
+- [x] Updated LazyComponents.tsx with new components
+- [x] Updated project documentation with performance details
+- [x] Improved caching with TTL and priority management
+- [x] Added performance monitoring and metrics
+- [x] Implemented optimized prefetching strategies

+## Bug Fixes

+### Fixed Performance-Related Bugs

+- Fixed JSX syntax error in the `performanceMetrics.ts` file which was causing the app to crash
+  - Replaced JSX syntax with `React.createElement` in the `withPerformanceTracking` HOC
+  - Ensured all React hooks were properly imported

+### Fixed API Integration Bugs

+- Fixed the `cancelAppointment` function in `doctorLoaders.ts` that was causing error messages
+  - Properly formatted API call parameters by separating context and payload correctly
+  - Restructured API calls to follow the correct pattern: `callApi(methodName, context, payload)`
+  - Fixed the TypeError: "Cannot destructure property 'appointmentId' of 'payload' as it is undefined"

+### Fixed Linter Errors

+- Fixed linter errors in `bookingApi.ts`:
+  - Added proper TypeScript types to parameters that were implicitly typed as `any`
+  - Replaced unsupported properties (`cacheTime`, `onSuccess`, `onError`) with proper React hooks
+  - Implemented a state-based approach for tracking performance measurements instead of context
+  - Added custom type definitions to ensure type safety throughout the application
+  - Fixed the missing `myDashboard` cache key by creating a custom `dashboardCacheKey` function

+- Fixed remaining TypeScript errors:
+  - Added proper TypeScript type imports from React Query
+  - Used proper typing for mutation context and responses
+  - Fixed prop types in React components

+## Lint and Accessibility Fixes (2023-10-24)

+We have addressed several critical linting and accessibility issues in the codebase, focusing on the most important files:

+### What was fixed:

+1. **Type safety improvements**:
+   - Replaced `any` types with more specific types in `performanceMetrics.ts` and `bookingApi.ts`
+   - Used `Record<string, unknown>` instead of `Record<string, any>`
+   - Created custom types like `TrackedProps` for better type safety

+2. **Accessibility enhancements**:
+   - Fixed Modal component by adding proper aria attributes and fixing conditional hook issues
+   - Improved NotificationPanel with keyboard navigation support and proper ARIA roles
+   - Fixed form labels in TodoList component with proper for/id associations

+3. **React hooks compliance**:
+   - Fixed conditional hook calls
+   - Ensured hooks are always called in the same order

+4. **Unused code cleanup**:
+   - Removed unused imports and variables in bookingApi.ts
+   - Fixed implementation of dashboardCacheKey function

+### Remaining issues to address:

+1. **Unused variables and imports** (highest count):
+   - Use the `--fix` flag with ESLint to automatically remove these where possible
+   - For variables intentionally kept for future use, prefix with underscore (e.g., `_unusedVar`)
+   - Update import statements to use type imports where appropriate

+2. **Remaining `any` types** (high impact):
+   - Focus on `optimizedDataAccess.ts` which has many `any` type occurrences
+   - Create proper interfaces for data structures instead of using `any`
+   - Use union types or unknown with type guards where the exact type cannot be determined

+3. **Accessibility issues**:
+   - Focus on form label associations in registration pages
+   - Ensure all interactive elements are keyboard accessible
+   - Add proper ARIA roles to custom UI components

+4. **Module export style issues**:
+   - Address the anonymous default export warnings in `apiErrorHandling.ts` and `firebaseErrorMapping.ts`
+   - Assign the exported object to a named constant before exporting

+5. **Fix require() style imports**:
+   - Update `tailwind.config.js` to use ES module imports instead of require

+These improvements have significantly reduced the number of lint errors in the project and improved both code quality and accessibility compliance.
+Continuing to address the remaining issues will further improve code quality and maintainability.

+## Admin Dashboard Lint Fixes (2023-10-25)

+We've addressed the linting issues in the admin dashboard components:

+### What was fixed:

+1. **Admin Dashboard Page (`src/app/(platform)/admin/dashboard/page.tsx`):**
+   - Added proper API response type interfaces for all API calls
+   - Fixed TypeScript typing issues with data coming from API endpoints
+   - Added proper type annotations for mapped items (users, doctors, appointments)
+   - Fixed ProgressBar component usage by replacing variant prop with className
+   - Added type casting for all API hooks using the "as" TypeScript syntax

+2. **Admin Doctors Page (`src/app/(platform)/admin/doctors/page.tsx`):**
+   - Added VerifyDoctorResponse interface for proper typing
+   - Fixed the unknown type issue with the verifyDoctor mutation result
+   - Changed button size from "xs" to "sm" to match available size options
+   - Changed button variant from "success"/"danger" to "primary" with custom color classes

+### Benefits:
+- Better type safety and IDE autocompletion
+- Eliminated TypeScript errors and linting warnings
+- Improved code quality and maintainability
+- Consistent component prop usage across the application

+### What remains to be fixed:
+- There might be additional linting issues in other admin pages that could be addressed in future rounds
+- Consider creating shared type definitions for API responses to reduce duplication
+- Consider improving the Button component to support "success" and "danger" variants directly